cabreraam/cabreraam.github.io.old/index.md

 I earned my Ph.D. in Computer Engineering at [Washington University in St.
-Louis](https://cse.wustl.edu/Pages/default.aspx), where I was advised by [Roger Chamberlain](https://www.cse.wustl.edu/~roger/).
+Louis](https://cse.wustl.edu/Pages/default.aspx), where I was advised by [Roger Chamberlain](https://www.cse.wustl.edu/~roger/) in the [Stream Based Supercomputing Lab](http://sbs.wustl.edu/).
 My dissertation focused on domain specific computing.
 Specifically, I leveraged FPGAs using high level synthesis as a means to architect hardware for the domain of data integration.